ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 In a unidirectional type checker, type validity being a conclusion of sanity goes well with the type expression itself being an output of the type checker.
 In a [[bidirectional typechecking|bidirectional type checker]], there are two modes: "synthesizing mode" inputs a term and (if it succeeds) outputs a type it has, and "checking mode" inputs a term and a type, and checks the term against the type.

 Although CompLF's primitive rules are not algorithmic, we can think of the typing judgment ($a \Vdash A$) as corresponding to the synthesizing mode of bidirectional typing, due to the sanity rule.
-This section defines another formal judgment form (metalanguage predicate) to correspond to the checking mode, and derives rules that propagate type validity bidirectionally.
+This section defines another formal judgment form (logical framework predicate) to correspond to the checking mode, and derives rules that propagate type validity bidirectionally.

 ### Basics